Skip to main content

 eBay might be a bit of a minefield with new items being added every minute, but it’s always worth mentioning.

 It’s a great place to buy and sell wedding dresses, accessories and bridesmaid dresses, because it is so well known.
 That could mean higher visibility for your item.
-Oh, and eBay only take 10% of the final sale price.
+Plus, as of April 2024, eBay has removed fees for private sellers selling preloved clothes, though you might still have to pay a listing fee if you chose a listing upgrade, such as adding a reserve price on your item.

 Find Out More